MathieuMailhos/pethshop/README.md

 # PEthShop

-An Ethereum based distributed application, using a private local blockchain, made for fun \& educational purpose, largely inspired from [Truffle Pet Shop](http://truffleframework.com/tutorials/pet-shop). **Project still in development progress**.
+An Ethereum based distributed application, using a private local blockchain, made for fun \& educational purpose, largely inspired from [Truffle Pet Shop](http://truffleframework.com/tutorials/pet-shop). **Project still in development**.

 ### Run your private blockchain